zen4ever/django-linked-accounts/docs/gettingstarted.rst

 Login
 =====

 Django Linked Accounts contains a sample login view.

-It displays the template "linked_accounts/login.html", which should contain a list of links/buttons login with the individual services you , for example:
+It displays the template "linked_accounts/login.html", which contains login links for each supported service.
+For example:

 .. code-block:: html

   <a href="{% url oauth_access_login "facebook" %}">Sign in with Facebook</a>
   <a href="{% url oauth_access_login "twitter" %}">Sign in with Twitter</a>

-It also saves next url passed as a GET parameter "next" in a session variable, so user will be redirected to it upon successful authentication.
-If you are going to use Django Linked Accounts as your main authentication mechanism, you can just specify in your settings.py:
+The login view also saves the GET parameter ``next`` in a session variable that is used to redirect the user after successful OAuth authentication.

+If you are going to use Django Linked Accounts as your main authentication mechanism, set the following in your ``settings.py``:

 .. code-block:: python

    LOGIN_URL = "/linked_accounts/login/"

-Alternatively you can pass additional "service" parameter to the login view, then it will skip template rendering and redirect you to the oauth login view, preserving "next" url in the variable.
-If you are planning to use Django Linked Accounts as a supplemental app to ``django.contrib.auth``, you can place a set of links in your "accounts/login.html" somewhere above or below your main login form, like this:
+Alternatively, you can pass the additional GET parameter ``service`` to the login view to bypass Django Linked Accounts' login template rendering and redirect you to the django-oauth-access login view, preserving ``next`` GET parameter in the redirect URL.

+If you are planning to use Django Linked Accounts as a supplemental app to ``django.contrib.auth``, for example, to link existing third-party accounts to ``auth.User`` accounts, you can include links in your ``linked_accounts/login.html`` in addition to your ``auth.User`` login form like this:

 .. code-block:: html